daquilino/Flashcard-Generator/README.md

 Flashcard-Generator contains two modules, basicCard.js and clozeCard.js, that allows users to create two types of flashcards, Basic and Cloze-Deleted.

-- Basic flashcards have a 'front' (queston), and a 'back' (answer).
+- Basic flashcards have a 'front' (question), and a 'back' (answer).

    **Front** - "Who was the first president of the United States?"